-Figure 4 : Overlapping pools for a Combo between DA and mFRR.
+Figure 3 : Overlapping pools for a Combo between DA and mFRR.
 DP 1 and DP 3 are Pure Delivery Points, DP 2 is a Combo Delivery Point.

-Figure 4 illustrates a situation in which:
+Figure 3 illustrates a situation in which:

-a) The FSP activates flexibility in his pool in the upwards direction (reduction in net-offtake) for a given activation period X:
+a) The FSP activates flexibility in his pool in the upwards direction (reduction in net-offtake) that corresponds to the (sum of all) Flex nomination(s) of the associated BRPfsp for a given activation period X: